sakurity/securelogin/README.md

 end
 ```

-Check out <a href="https://github.com/homakov/cobased/blob/master/app/controllers/application_controller.rb#L33-L76">real verification Ruby code for our Playground</a>.
-If you're not using Ruby, please get in touch.
+Check out <a href="https://github.com/homakov/cobased/blob/master/app/controllers/application_controller.rb#L33-L76">real verification Ruby code for our Playground</a>. **Please get in touch** for any help with implementation.

 ### SDK, implementations and libraries